saint1729/pas-appmaker/README.md

 An easy to use framework for making powerful application definitions.

-## Synopsis
+## Help

-    pas-appmaker Appname --script --arguments --input-file --include-files --logging
+    pas-appmaker --help

 ## Setup

-By design, App Maker is flexible, and can be installed anywhere!
+This section is for administrators who are deploying App Maker in their environment for the first time.
+If App Maker is already deployed and configured on this system please skip ahead to the Tutorials section.

 ### Required: App Home